-All crowd control barriers must be completed.
+All crowd control barriers must be completed by the first official training day.

 704.4 First Aid and Medical Service

 The first aid and medical services must be completely operational during all training.
 Details of the Medical Support Requirements are given in chapter 1 of the FIS Medical Guide.